 Alameda home prices are not only among the most expensive in California, but Alameda real estate also consistently ranks among the most expensive in America.

 Alameda is a decidedly white-collar city, with fully 87.14% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Alameda is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Alameda who work in management occupations (13.95%), office and administrative support (12.95%), and sales jobs (9.84%).

 Also of interest is that Alameda has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Alameda is also a city of artists.
 Alameda has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Alameda’s character.

-One of the nice things about Alameda is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Alameda is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.